Theory of Change

 3Arts’s Response: Seeking to Shift the Status Quo

-3Arts advocates for Chicago’s women artists, artists of color, and artists with disabilities through career-spanning programs designed to help them build momentum in their careers, including unrestricted cash awards, project funding, residency fellowships, professional development workshops, and promotion.
+3Arts advocates for Chicago’s women artists, artists of color, and Deaf and disabled artists through career-spanning programs designed to help them build momentum in their careers, including unrestricted cash awards, project funding, residency fellowships, professional development workshops, and promotion.
 Through this mission, 3Arts aims to model integrity and authenticity in its work and community.
 It strives to advance a fluid, open, and responsive approach and attitude to support artists.
 Those artists support the wellbeing of the city in which they live through their work.

 - 3Arts aims to be a trusted ally and responsive to the evolving conditions of artists

 - 3Arts adopts a human-centered approach to grantmaking, acknowledging each artist’s unique circumstances and practice

 - 3Arts regularly supports artists who are on the frontlines of shifting culture at every stage of their careers

 - Once artists receive awards from 3Arts, they become part of a larger network of practitioners with opportunities for additional support throughout their careers

 3Arts helps artists gain traction in their careers through consistent programs that take place over time.
 By offering multi-year support, 3Arts seeks to help raise the profiles of Chicago artists (locally and beyond).
 This helps artists obtain opportunities and resources that advance their professional practices and personal security.